LouiseMonciero/BoardingGame/README.md

 Submit your pull requests with a clear description of the changes.

+## Database Scripts

+The database can be generated with the scripts provided in the project.
+The scripts can be executed in the order below :

+1. create_table.sql
+2. insert_rules.sql
+3. insert_games.sql
+4. insert_user.sql
+5. insert_rates.sql
+6. insert_categories.sql
+7. insert_belongs.sql
+8. create_tables2.sql

+Demo scripts are also provided

 ## Run the project locally

 This project has been created for production only but if you want to run it locally follow the instruction below

 ### 1. Clone the repository

 Run the following command to clone the repository
 `git clone 'https://github.com/LouiseMonciero/BoardingGame.git'`

 ### 2. Generate the Database

 Number of entries : 21630

 The sql srcipts to build the database can be found in SQL_scripts.
 They can be run in this order :